Loading Events

 Congratulations to Deema Abayawardena, Nimay Mahajan, Cait Martinez, Katarina Micin, Jessica Okutsu, and Alejandra Planells Devesa.

 The vision of the IDSC Fellows Program is to inspire a new generation of leaders in data science to cross the traditional boundaries between disciplines.
 IDSC joins with University faculty to mentor the Fellows on how to best utilize the University’s cutting-edge advanced computing resources in their proposed research projects.
-Read more about the IDSC Fellows program.
+Join us in person or online for the Launch Symposium 12/3 to hear the IDSC Fellows present their research project proposals.
+Registration confirmation will include a ZOOM link.

 1552 Brescia Avenue, Coral Gables, FL 33146 (Map + Directions)